na-na-hi/renget/archive/gedg-resources.md

 ## Noise

 * [Improved Perlin Noise](https://mrl.cs.nyu.edu/~perlin/paper445.pdf):  2002 algorithm by Ken Perlin used for terrain generation.
 [Here](https://mrl.cs.nyu.edu/~perlin/noise/) is a Java implementation of the algorithm.
-* [Noise-Based RNG](https://youtu.be/LWFzPP8ZbdU) : 2017 GDC Math for Game Programmers talk where Squirrel Eiserloh discuss how RNGs can replace noise functions.
+* [Noise-Based RNG](https://youtu.be/LWFzPP8ZbdU) : 2017 GDC Math for Game Programmers talk where Squirrel Eiserloh discusses how RNGs can replace noise functions.
 An [update of the code](http://eiserloh.net/noise/SquirrelNoise5.hpp) by Squirrel was later created.

 ## Fluid Simulation